vmorganp/dotfiles/deprecated/nixos/README.md

-# Some commmands that are nice to have handy for nixos
+# Some commands that are nice to have handy for nixos

 # Pull updates
 `sudo nix-channel --update`